silliman/2019FastStart/MarblesWebUILab.rst

 If you peek at your browser session from United Marbles, (port 3001), you will not notice any changes yet.

 **Step 3.13:** Open a browser tab or window and navigate to *http://<your_IP_here>:3002*.
-You will again be givin a choice of *Express* or *Guided* and feel free to choose whichever path suits your fancy.
+You will again be given a choice of *Express* or *Guided* and feel free to choose whichever path suits your fancy.
-If you choose *Express*, everything should hopefully sail through until yos see a screen with all Marbles Inc. owners and marbles, as well as all United Marbles owners and marbles:
+If you choose *Express*, everything should hopefully sail through until you see a screen with all Marbles Inc. owners and marbles, as well as all United Marbles owners and marbles:

 .. image:: images/lab3/MarblesIncUpdatedPage.png